 To hear plastic surgeons tell it, this new technique will soon replace laser skin resurfacing as the gold standard in non-invasive facial rejuvenation.
 However, it may be wise to take some of this praise well-salted.
 Being such new technology, there is no readily available formal research assessing the long-term efficacy of the treatment.

-Before we go too in-depth about how this technology works, let’s review some terms.
+Before we go too far in-depth about how this technology works, let’s review some terms.
 If you’re looking into J-Plasma as a potential treatment, you may have come across something called J-Plasty or J-Plazty.
 For all intents and purposes, these are the same thing.

 J-Plasty or J-Plazty treatments use the J-Plasma device for facial rejuvenation.
 Some doctors may use slightly different terms or package different procedures together under an umbrella term.
 We are only concerned with the J-Plasma device used in these treatments, how it works, and what effects it has on your skin.

-You may also have come across plasma skin resurfacing (PSR).
+You may have also come across plasma skin resurfacing (PSR).
 J-Plasma is one tool for conducting plasma skin resurfacing.
 However, it’s not the only one.
 The Portrait PSR device uses nitrogen gas-based plasma to achieve similar results.

 Some research exists to support the effectiveness of plasma technology using the Portrait device, supporting the idea that J-Plasma could be effective as well.
 However, the devices are fundamentally different and J-Plasma has yet to be thoroughly vetted by scientific research.

-How J-Plasma Works
+How J-Plasma works

 The operative term in J-Plasma is “plasma.”
 We are not talking about that clear liquid found in blood or some other bodily fluids.
 We are talking about ionized gas that is extremely electrically conductive.
-Plasma is often termed the “fourth state of matter,” apart from solids, liquids, and other gases.
+Plasma is often termed the “fourth state of matter,” apart from solids, liquids, and gases.

-The J-Plasma device starts with helium gas and uses radio frequency (RF) energy to ionize it, turning it into cold helium plasma.
+The J-Plasma device starts with helium gas and uses radiofrequency (RF) energy to ionize it, turning it into cold helium plasma.
 The cold plasma erupts from the device in a stream as the device is applied to the skin.
 The J-Plasma device can be used subdermally or over the skin.

 When used subdermally, the J-Plasma device is inserted under the skin via small incisions.
 The ionized gas is injected beneath the skin, firming up the skin instantly.
 This method is more commonly done on the body as an alternative to liposuction.